Gluten-Free Life (Infographic)

 - Bloating is one of the most common symptoms and is present in 87% of cases.

-- 83% of suffers will experience abdominal pain and discomfort.
+- 83% of gluten intolerant people will experience abdominal pain and discomfort.

-- Diarrhea affects around about half of all the sufferers as well.
+- Diarrhea affects around half of all gluten intolerant people as well.
+It is also one of the symptoms of gluten intolerance in children.

 - Constipation is another potential symptom in about a quarter of all cases.